Shopping in a store free of lineups, bulky carts, parking-lot jams, and rude cashiers is now a reality in Canada.

-The Toronto store will serve as a market trial from April 2–30, and if successful, the company hopes to expand its locations.
-The trial will feature discounts on popular brand name items.
+The Toronto store will serve as a market trial from April 2 – 30, and if successful, the company hopes to expand its locations.

 “Our aim is to inspire Canadians to imagine new ways to shop in Canada,” says Paige Malling, vice president of marketing for Well.ca.